halfdanrump/market/protocols/PingPong_WorkerBroker_dialogue.md

-Ping Pong dialogue between a worker process and a broker process.
+PING/PONG dialogue between a worker process and a broker process.

+This document specifies the interaction between a PingPongWorker and a PingPongBroker.

 ## Sockets
+Worker has a DEALER socket called frontend.
+Broker has a ROUTER socket called backend.
+Broker also has a ROUTER socket called frontend for accepting requests from clients.
+The interaction between client and broker is not described here.

 Worker.frontend (DEALER) <-----> Broker.backend (ROUTER)

 ## Constants